kgrep-org/kgrep/README.md

 Type `kgrep --help` to check the commands.

+## Install

+Download a release from https://github.com/hbelmiro/kgrep/releases, uncompress it, and add it to your PATH.

 ## Building the project

 This project uses Quarkus, the Supersonic Subatomic Java Framework.